Skip to content

 Research projects

-Throughout your degree, you’ll undertake a series of research projects in which you’ll be given a question and hypothesis to test, putting the skills you’ve developed into practice.
-These mini projects will help you build confidence as you work towards becoming more autonomous in the lab.
+Throughout your degree, you’ll undertake a series of research projects in which you’ll be given a question and hypothesis to test, putting the practical skills you’ve developed throughout the year into practice within mini projects.
+This will help you build confidence in the laboratory, as you work towards becoming a more autonomous scientist.

 You’ll then complete your own independent research project in your final year.
 You’ll select a topic from your preferred discipline, and you’ll work alongside a research-active member of staff.